Skip to main content

 3. Post approved quotes (Code block)

-"instructions": "Review generated quotes.
-Edit if needed, then approve for posting.",
+HITL Configuration: Simply describe what needs review: “Review generated quotes.
+Edit if needed, then approve for posting.
+Display as cards with quote and author.”

 Example 2: Lead Validation